N0ury/ESP32-GL50_EVO-NimBLE/README.md

 ```
 if (advertisedDevice->haveName() && advertisedDevice->getName() == "Beurer GL50EVO" && advertisedDevice->getAddress().toString() == "ed:ac:3e:ea:54:ff")
 ```
 line to suit your situation.

+Lines 87 to 94 can be removed.
+I wanted to harmonize the codes with another blood glucose meter.